 Riboflavin, vitamin B2, is a water-soluble and heat-stable vitamin that the body uses to metabolize fats, protein, and carbohydrates into glucose for energy.
-In addition to boosting energy, riboflavin is used as an antioxidant for proper function of the immune system, healthy skin and hair.
-This is done with the help of two main coenzymes, flavin mononucleotide (FMN) and flavin adenine dinucleotide (FAD).
-Without an adequate amount of riboflavin, macros like carbohydrates, fats, and proteins cannot be digested and maintain the body.
+In addition to boosting energy, riboflavin functions as an antioxidant for the proper function of the immune system, healthy skin, and hair.
+These effects occur with the help of two coenzymes, flavin mononucleotide (FMN) and flavin adenine dinucleotide (FAD).
+Without an adequate amount of riboflavin, macronutrients like carbohydrates, fats, and proteins cannot be digested and maintain the body.
 With a healthy digestive system, the body can absorb most of the nutrients from the diet, so it is important to get most of the riboflavin from dietary sources.
-Riboflavin has a yellow-green fluorescent pigment, which causes urine to turn yellow and that means the body is absorbing riboflavin.
-Riboflavin also helps convert tryptophan to niacin, which activates vitamin B-6.
-Some diseases that can be prevented with adequate riboflavin are anemia, cataracts, migraines, and thyroid dysfunction.
+Riboflavin has a yellow-green fluorescent pigment, which causes urine to turn yellow, indicating the body is absorbing riboflavin.
+Riboflavin also helps convert tryptophan to niacin, which activates vitamin B6.
+Some preventable diseases manageable with adequate riboflavin are anemia, cataracts, migraines, and thyroid dysfunction.
 Riboflavin is necessary for normal development, lactation, physical performance, and reproduction.

-Riboflavin deficiency can be caused by an inadequate dietary intake or by endocrine abnormalities.
-Riboflavin deficiency is associated with other vitamin B complexes.
-Riboflavin is naturally found in some food such as eggs, dairy products, meats, green vegetables, and grains.
+Riboflavin deficiency can result from inadequate dietary intake or by endocrine abnormalities.
+Riboflavin deficiency also correlates with other vitamin B complexes.
+Riboflavin naturally occurs in some food such as eggs, dairy products, meats, green vegetables, and grains.
 The main antioxidant riboflavin works as is glutathione.
 Glutathione works to destroy free radicals and detox the liver, as free radicals can cause to develop several diseases.
-Riboflavin deficiency is also caused by chronic diarrhea, liver disorder, alcoholism, and hemodialysis.
+Riboflavin deficiency can also result from chronic diarrhea, liver disorder, alcoholism, and hemodialysis.

-Severe riboflavin deficiency can diminish levels of FAD and FMN and affect the metabolism of other nutrients especially all of vitamin B. Riboflavin is excreted out of the body while only 15% of it is absorbed.
-Carbohydrates received from food are converted to ATP, which is then used to produce energy in the body.
-It is important to consume riboflavin every day either by food or with supplement.
-Most of the riboflavin is absorbed in the small intestine and excess is passed out of the body as urine.
+Severe riboflavin deficiency can diminish levels of FAD and FMN and affect the metabolism of other nutrients, especially other B vitamins.
+Riboflavin is excreted from the body while only 15% of it is absorbed.
+Carbohydrates received from food convert to ATP, which is then used to produce energy in the body.
+It is essential to consume riboflavin every day either by food or with supplement.
+Most of the riboflavin is absorbed in the small intestine, and excess passes out of the body as urine.
 Urinary excretion can also decrease with age and stress.
 Hydrolysis of FAD and FMN to riboflavin done by pyrophosphates and phosphatase must occur in the upper intestine for dietary riboflavin absorption.
-Individuals who eat nutritional diets may not need supplements; therefore, it is necessary that food being consumed is rich in B vitamins along with others.
-Also, nutritional foods provide better absorption of riboflavin compare to supplements.
+Individuals who eat nutritional diets may not need supplements; therefore, it is necessary that they consume foods rich in B vitamins along with others.
+Also, foods provide better absorption of riboflavin when compared to supplements.

 Riboflavin deficiency can cause fatigue, swollen throat, blurred vision, and depression.
 It can affect the skin by causing skin crack, itching, and dermatitis around the mouth.
-Hyperemia and edema around throat, liver degeneration, and hair loss can also occur along with reproductive issues.
+Hyperemia and edema around the throat, liver degeneration, and hair loss can also occur along with reproductive issues.
 Usually, people with riboflavin deficiency also have deficiencies of other nutrients.
-In most cases, riboflavin deficiency can be reversed unless it is anatomical changes such as cataracts.
+In most cases, riboflavin deficiency is reversible unless it is anatomical changes such as cataracts.

-In a therapeutic trial, riboflavin deficiency can be confirmed by measuring the rate of urinary excretion of riboflavin.
-Urinary excretion increases as riboflavin supplements are taken.
-If urinary riboflavin excretion is lower than 40 micrograms per day, then riboflavin deficiency is occurring.
+A therapeutic trial confirmed riboflavin deficiency by measuring the rate of urinary excretion of riboflavin.
+Urinary excretion increases when consuming riboflavin supplements.
+If urinary riboflavin excretion is lower than 40 micrograms per day, then riboflavin deficiency can occur.
 Measuring erythrocyte glutathione reductase can aid in detecting riboflavin deficiency.
-When enzyme activity coefficient with FAD is 1.4 or higher, riboflavin deficiency is indicated.
+When enzyme activity coefficient with FAD is 1.4 or higher, it indicates riboflavin deficiency.

 Riboflavin supplements come in 25 mg, 50 mg, and 100 mg tablets.
-According to the National Institutes of Health, the recommended daily nutrient intake of riboflavin is 1.3 mg for men, 1.1 mg for women, 1.3 mg for male adolescents (age 14 to 18), and 1.0 mg for female adolescents (age 14-18).
-It is recommended that pregnant women take 1.4 mg and breastfeeding women take 1.6 mg.
-For infants age of 0 to 6 months old is 0.3 mg, 7 to 12 months is 0.4 mg, 1 to 3 years old is 0.5 mg, 4 to 8 years old is 0.6 mg, and 9 to 13 years old is 0.9 mg.
-It is important to take riboflavin supplements between meals because absorption levels increase with food.
-If supplements cannot be taken orally, then injections can also be used.
+According to the National Institutes of Health, the recommended daily nutrient intake of riboflavin is 1.3 mg for men, 1.1 mg for women, 1.3 mg for male adolescents (age 14 to 18), and 1.0 mg for female adolescents (age 14 to 18).
+Recommendations are that pregnant women take 1.4 mg, and breastfeeding women take 1.6 mg.
+For infants age of 0 to 6 months old is 0.3 mg, 7 to 12 months is 0.4 mg, 1 to 3 years old is 0.5 mg, 4 to 8 years old is 0.6 mg, and 9 to 13 years is 0.9 mg.
+It is important to take riboflavin supplements with meals because absorption levels increase with food.
+If oral supplementation is not possible, then injections are an option.

 Taking certain medications such as anticholinergic, anticonvulsants, phenothiazines, and phenytoin can reduce the level of riboflavin by not being able to be absorbed effectively into the body.
 Riboflavin can also interfere with some medications such as tetracycline, which is an antibiotic and doxorubicin, a chemotherapy drug.